Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Multi-Channel Kondo Impurity (MCKI) Model Schwinger-Keldysh formalism

-These integro-differential equations are used in deriving the Kadanoff-Baym equations below.
+These integro-differential equations are used in deriving the Kadanoff-Baym equations in Sec.~\ref{subsec:KB}.

-One main difference of the Multi-Channel-Kondo model compared to the Sachdev-Ye-Kitaev model is that there is a constraint on the number of $f$-fermions which is expressed as Eq.~\eqref{eq:numberConstraint}.
-The number of the $f$-fermions is determined by $\lambda(z)$.
-In the equilibrium, $\lambda(z)$ is given by the constant value.
-However, is it still given by the constant value in the non-equilibrium setting?
-We will see that the value of the $\lambda(z)$ can be fixed to the initial value $\lambda_0$ determined from the initial state from the $U(1)$ symmetry.
-We also derive Ward-identity in the below section.
+We would like to comment on the difference between the MCKI model and the SYK model.
+In the MCKI model, there is a constraint on the number of $f$-fermions which is expressed as Eq.~\eqref{eq:numberConstraint}.
+The number of the $f$-fermions is determined by $\lambda(z)$ and is a constant in the equilibrium.
+Here, by using the Ward-identity, we find the $\lambda(z)$ is still a constant in the non-equilibrium setting and the details are given in Appendix~\ref{app:U1symmetry}.